LAKE BOMOSEEN ASSOCIATION - BYLAWS Udated September 20, 2018

 Section 5.
 Meetings of the Membership of Lake Bomoseen Association

 There shall be an annual meeting of the LBA open to all current members and held each calendar year between June 15th and August 15th at a location designated by the Board of Directors.
 Notice of this meeting shall be given at least ten (10) working days prior to the date of the annual meeting.
 At this meeting, the Board of Directors shall report on the business of the LBA since the last annual meeting.
-Included in this reporting, the Treasurer shall report on the financial matters of the LBA and present a proposed operating budget for the next calendar year.
+Included in this reporting, the Treasurer shall report on the financial matters of the LBA and present a proposed operating budget for the next calendar year., review the current calendar year operating budget passed by the Board of Directors in January of the current year and discuss any knonw or projected budget issues for the next calendar year.

 The nominating committee will present a slate of candidates for Directors and Officers consideration and election.
 Nominations from the floor for all positions are accepted.
 Voting shall take place first for Directors and then for Officers.
 Voting may be for the whole slate or by each individual.